springtwr/siyuan-code-tabs/README.md

    ```
    ![fig1](./asset/1.png)

-2. Click the block menu in the upper left corner of the code-block -> Plugin -> Convert code-block to tabs
+2. Click the block menu in the upper-left corner of the code-block -> Plugin -> Convert code-block to tabs
    ![fig2-1](./asset/2-1.png)
    ![fig2-2](./asset/2-2.png)

-3. If you need to edit the code, click the block menu in the upper-left corner of the block -> Plugin -> `toggle to code-block`, and then convert the code-block to a tab again after editing is complete
+3. If you need to edit the code, you can click on "Toggle to code-block" in the upper-right corner of the tab.
+After editing, convert the code block back to code-tabs again.
    ![fig3](./asset/3.png)

-4. You can also use click the block menu in the upper-left corner of the block -> Plugin -> `Update all code-tabs in current document` to quickly update the style of the code-tabs in the document to the current theme style

 ## Comment
 - I haven't had much exposure to frontend technologies.
-Essentially, this plugin was written with the help of Wenxin Yiyán and ChatGPT.
+Essentially, this plugin was written with the help of Wenxin Yiyan  and ChatGPT.
 If no serious bugs arise, the update frequency should be quite low.
 - This plugin was developed following the example of [obsidian-code-tab](https://github.com/lazyloong/obsidian-code-tab)